 "Life is a prison with open doors

-Verónica wrote on the wall with her bowels in disarray"
+Verónica wrote on the wall with her bowels in disarray."

 so that some of us can be free.
 There is no option.
 What is repeated so much that you have to work hard to get ahead and become millionaires is what justifies their sacrifice and not living, that is, a standardized life to make this society possible.

 –That's why they have to be superficial– I answer The Questioner, even though he's not there.
-And I think – The greatest danger is in not recognizing how much we have of what we accuse others of, especially at the precise moment of pointing it out.
+And I think – The greatest danger is not recognizing how much we have of what we accuse others of, especially at the precise moment of pointing it out.
 It is the curse that falls on every serious and profound statement.
 Life happens on the surface.
 It would be impossible without it.
 "Depth is the surface that rotates in all directions," wrote Antonin Artaud.

 Pay attention to one thing: all countries have always progressed thanks to their immigrants.
 The native population is as if they were the owners of a house that suddenly begins to be inhabited by the guests and by the guests of the guests who come from I don't know where.
 And well, you say, let them work and pay the floor fee.
 And the immigrants arrive, the new country imposes its culture on them, tools that they do not yet know how to use well, a new language with which they cannot delve deeper.
 They become superficial as they are born again into a new culture, thus becoming productive.